-Conduct localized keyword research and competition analysis
+Conduct localised keyword research and competition analysis

-Translate and localize existing content
+Translate and localise existing content

 SEO for European markets by definition means multilingual SEO.
 Research has shown that internet users strongly prefer searching for products and services in their native language.
 For example, if you look at the top 20 keywords for amazon.de and compare the original German and English translation, there are over 40 times as many searches for the German keywords.
 Website visitors also spend more time on sites offering pages in their mother tongue.

 Don’t simply settle for translating your landing page and a few of your most popular blogs.
 Also, keep in mind that drawing visitors to your website is not the same as keeping them.
 Most importantly, you must convert them into customers.
 The more thorough your translated content is, the better results you’ll see.
 For example, having your checkout page (if applicable) available in each language you target is a must.
 Customers are uncomfortable entering sensitive financial information on a page they cannot fully understand.

 This translation must be professional and not automated in any way for several reasons:

 - Awkward and incorrect translated texts look unprofessional, which will put off readers and make them less trusting of your company.
 It will also reduce the amount of time visitors spend on your website, thereby decreasing your SEO ranking with Google.